First-Time Possession Charge in Florida

 What Are the Elements of a Drug Possession Charge in Florida?

-- Knowledge of the drug.
-To be convicted of drug possession, you need to actually know, or the prosecution must prove that you should have known, that the drug was illegal and that it was present.
+Second, you must have prior knowledge of the drug.
+To be charged with drug possession, you need to actually know, or the prosecution must prove that you should have known, that the drug was illegal and that it was present.

-- Control of the drug.
-You must have also had control of the drug to be convicted.
-For example, if the drug was in your roommate’s room, you may not have known it was there or had control over it to trigger a possession charge.
+Lastly, you must be in control of the drug.
+You must have also had control of the drug to be properly charged.
+For example, if the drug was in your roommate's room, you may not have known it was there or had control over it to trigger a possession charge.

 Because marijuana is legal for medical purposes in Florida, you can have up to a certain amount on your person without worrying about a possession charge, as long as you have a prescription for it.
 The same is not true with regard to other types of drugs.

 You can be charged with a third-degree felony if you have:

 - More than 20 grams of Marijuana

 - Up to 4 grams of heroin or other opiates